Significant Disproportionality Frequently Asked Questions (FAQ)

 • (1) the state’s annual calculation of the LEA’s risk ratio falls at or below the 2.50 threshold for the most recent year in the three-year calculation; or

-• (2) the state’s annual calculation of the LEA’s risk ratio exceeds the 2.50 threshold for all three years but is at least 0.25 lower than the previous year’s risk ratio for two consecutive years (i.e., reasonable progress is met).
+• (2) the state’s annual calculation of the LEA’s risk ratio exceeds the 2.50 threshold for all three years and is at least 0.25 lower than the previous year’s risk ratio for two consecutive years (i.e., reasonable progress is met).

 Back to Top